A PAC-Bayesian Link Between Generalisation and Flat Minima: Conclusion

 \section{Conclusion}

-We provide novel PAC-Bayes generalisation bounds, converging faster than $\nicefrac{1}{\sqrt{m}}$ when a low empirical error is reached and that expected gradients are vanishing.
-This conveys the message that flat minima helps generalisation.
-However, to complete this analysis, the crucial question is to understand how optimisation algorithms successfully reach flat minima in the overparametrised setting.
-This important question is left as future work.
+We provide novel time-uniform PAC-Bayes bounds, that can be interpreted as a transitory convergence rate of $\nicefrac{1}{m}$ when a low empirical error is reached and expected gradients vanish.
+Doing so, we draw sound theoretical links highlighting the impact of flat minima in generalisation.
+However, a crucial open question remains: how do optimisation algorithms successfully attain flat minima in the overparameterised setting?
+We leave this important question for future work.

+\acks{ M. Haddouche and U.~\c{S}im\c{s}ekli are supported by the European Union (ERC grant DYNASTY 101039676).
+The French government partly funded this work under the management of Agence Nationale de la Recherche as part of the ``France 2030'' program, reference ANR-23-IACL-0008 (PR[AI]RIE-PSAI).
+B. Guedj acknowledges partial support from the French National Agency for Research, through the programme “France 2030” and PEPR IA on grant SHARP ANR-23-PEIA-0008.
+We would like to thank all the reviewers for the fruitful discussion phase, which greatly enhanced this work. }